-Next we set out to do some testing.
+Next we set out to do some hypothesis testing, this is an essential part of the scientific method.
 You will need to do a few things at this stage including listing the materials required for the experiment, the steps that will be taken, your variables and your measurable outcomes.

 Note on the types of variables

 An important part of your experiment is variables.
 There are three types of variables in an experiment.
 A Constant or Controlled Variable stays the same throughout the experiment.
 The Independent Variable is the one you will be changing through the experiment.
 The Dependent Variable is measurable and is where you are focusing your observations to see how they change when you change the independent variable.
 You will want to establish what all these variables are before starting your experiment.

 This is where you can really fall down the rabbit hole of science!
 The idea here is to carefully observe and evaluate your experiment results and draw conclusions about the validity of your study.
 Then you should repeat the test, perhaps with some tweaks learned from previous experiments until you can replicate it perfectly each time.
 You want to develop a method that gives you rock solid, predictable, results.

 Analyze the Results

 Now we want to take a look at our measurable results and analyze them to determine if our hypothesis was correct, partially correct, or completely wrong.
 This could involve statistical analysis of numerical results, evaluating case studies, or comparing an experimental group to a control group.
 We can also consider at this stage how we might do things differently in future experiments and come up with a new hypothesis.

 Share the Results